dydxprotocol/v4-chain/.github/pull_request_template.md

 [Describe or list the changes made in this PR]

 ### Test Screenshots
-[add screenshots of all passing tests (stream e2e, protocol test-slow, ethos unit, ethos integration, ethos e2e, indexer tests if applicable) as well as run make lint in protocol/]
+[add screenshots of all passing tests (stream e2e, protocol test-slow, indexer tests if applicable) as well as run make lint in protocol/]

 ### Author/Reviewer Checklist
 - [ ] Comment commits / questions that arise when reviewing
-- [ ] Re-run all tests (stream e2e, protocol test-slow, ethos unit, ethos integration, ethos e2e, indexer tests if applicable)
+- [ ] Re-run all tests (stream e2e, protocol test-slow, indexer tests if applicable)